 2. BE CAUTIOUS if a ‘matchmaker’ keeps selling you on how large their database is instead of focusing on your criteria, requirements and preferences

 Because let us be honest, if you wanted a large ‘database’, just join Tinder.
 Because up till date, no company has more people in their ‘database’ than Tinder.
-But as you probably already realized, a large dating pool is useless if you cannot find the person you want or no one swipes right back to you!
+But as you probably already realized, a large pool of names is useless if you cannot find the person you want or no one swipes right back to you!

 The purpose of a real matchmaker is to help you sieve through and find the ideal match.
 There is absolutely no point in being thrown into a so called ‘big database’ and never see any results.

-So there you go, some tips to help you find a genuine matchmaking agency in Singapore
+So there you go, some tips to help you find a genuine matchmaking agency

 Now, while the above list may not necessarily be comprehensive, it will definitely serve as a good guide to help you avoid the liars from the real marriage and dating matchmakers in Singapore!